 Strategy 9: Expand and enhance early parenting supports.
 Focus Areas SVC: Mental & Behavioral Health & Supporting Parents/Caregivers Objectives Increase support and services for pregnant and parenting families, particularly those with vulnerable children.
 Details Service providers and/or partners submit innovative projects that expand and enhance early parenting support.
 Examples include: Replicate and/or expand innovative, promising practices being implemented in Whatcom and other communities.
 Expand the availability of birth and postpartum doulas.
 Increase access to culturally responsive parenting supports (e.g. supports embedded in health care settings, etc.) Increase opportunities for one-to-one and group peer support for parents, caregivers, and those expecting children (e.g. Program for Early Parent Support (PEPS) model, etc.) Support expansion of home visiting models to support a greater number of families such as the universal "Welcome Baby" model, as well as targeted models such as the "Nurse-Family Partnership."
 Coordinate and provide resources and community-wide training on trauma-informed care, supporting LGBTQ+ youth, and equity/ anti-racist assessments and improvements.
-How we will measure our success Headline: Well-child visits in the first 30 months of life.
+How we will measure our success Well-child visits in the first 30 months of life.
 Rate of Low Birth Weight infants, less than 2500 grams.
-Percent of birthing people receiving adequate prenatal care Percent of birthing people giving birth who received prenatal care in the first trimester of pregnancy.
+Percent of birthing people mothers or parents carrying a child who receiveding adequate prenatal care.
+Percent of birthing people giving birth-mothers or parents carrying a child who received prenatal care in the first trimester of pregnancy.
 Secondary Number of parents/caregivers who report that they have access to the parenting support services they need.
-Percent of birthing persons who reported having a postpartum check-up.
-Percentage of deliveries in which the birthing person is screened for a perinatal mood and anxiety disorder during pregnancy and during the postpartum period.
+Percent of birthing persons mothers or parents carrying a child who reported having a postpartum check-up.
+Percentage of deliveries in which the birthing person is mothers or parents carrying a child were screened for a perinatal mood and anxiety disorder during pregnancy and during the postpartum period.
 All measures are disaggregated by race, income, and geography as data is available.
 Leveraging Funds Whatcom County assistance for Nurse-Family Partnership and other parenting support programs.
 Washington State and other grant funding for perinatal health services.
 Cost estimate for years 1 & 2 ~\$1,875,000